I’m honoured to be selected as a finalist in the Open Category of the Waterhouse Natural Science Art Prize™ 2018 for my piece ‘Oxygen Captured’.

 This is the third time I have been selected as a finalist in this prestigious exhibition.
 My entry ‘Oxygen Captured’ represents a single oxygen atom.
-I hope that by representing this atom at a human scale it will highlight the precious qualities oxygen has for our existence.
-Above is my ‘blueprint’, with additional working notes, that appears on the reverse (back) side of the artwork — it’s not intended to be shown.
-I’m presenting it here for those who may be interested in my ‘hole’ working method and to illustrate how I paint from both sides of the canvas as one ‘complete’ expression — an aesthetic that I call Quantum Brushstrokes.
+By representing this atom at a human scale, I hope it will highlight the precious qualities oxygen has for our existence.
+However, the below image is not the side you will see on display.
+It is intended as an insight into my ‘hole’ working method.
+Illustrating how I can work on both sides of the canvas as one ‘complete’ expression — an aesthetic I call Quantum Brushstrokes.
 And an Artistic Approach that I consider is neither painting nor sculpture.

-The front side will go on display, with all the other selected finalists’ works, at the Waterhouse Natural Science Art Prize™ finalists’ exhibition, South Australian Museum from June 8 until August 5, 2018.
+See for yourself — the front side will go on display, with all the other selected finalists’ works, at the Waterhouse Natural Science Art Prize™ finalists’ exhibition, South Australian Museum from June 8 until August 5, 2018.

 The complex science surrounding the properties of a particle (ref.
 Atomic No.8) is fundamental to the formation of the conditions that promoted life on our oxygenated earth.

 The constituent parts of an atom – protons, neutrons and electrons are represented by drill holes through a furled canvas (protons, neutrons) and sawn slashes (electrons).
 When the canvas is re-stretched to 2D form the drill holes and saw cuts create equidistant opposing “marks” within the white surface as in the inner vastness of atomic space.

 The wave-like furling of the canvas, and the passage of drill and saw marks through it, when arranged in this fashion result in the kind of symmetry that is reminiscent of atomic structure and dynamic particle relationships that are the basis of all matter.